- Interior Design >

 Last, but not least, connect the three panels using hinges.
 First, lay two panels next to one another and place three hinges down the middle: one near the top (Row 1 of triangles), one in the middle (Row 3 of triangles), and one near to the bottom (Row 5 of triangles).
 Be sure the panels’ feet align with each other before you screw it in place.

 Once attached, flip the two panels face-down and place the third next to them.
-(It won’t matter which side is the front or the back on this DIY room divider because you’ve stained each side of every triangle—not to mention, each side will been seen when it’s set up to divide a space!)
+(It won’t matter which side is the front or the back on this DIY room divider because you’ve stained each side of every triangle—not to mention, each side will be seen when it’s set up to divide a space!)
 Affix three more hinges as you had the first set.
 When finished, the three panels will open in a “Z” shape that can expand nearly 8 feet long.

 Ama is a DIY addict and the creative mind behind Ohoh Blog.
 She likes home decor, lighting, and furniture projects that may involve painting, sewing, drilling…no matter the technique!
 Whatever she has on hand is inspiration to create, and fodder for her serious addiction to upcycling.